-c.
 Withdrawal from the University

-During the add/drop period the student may submit an application for suspension of registration and withdrawal from the university.
-The application should be submitted to the Office of Admissions and Registration.
-In this case the student is entitled to a full refund of tuition fees of the semester in which he/she submits the application for withdrawal.
-The refund will be made two weeks after the submission of the application for refund to the Student Accounts Office at the Office of Finance.
+During the add/drop period, the student may submit an application for suspension of registration and withdrawal from the University.
+The application should be submitted to the Office of Admission and Registration.
+In this case, the student is entitled to a full refund of tuition fees paid for the semester in which he/she submits the application for withdrawal.
+The refund will be made within

+1 week after the submission of the application for refund to the Student Account Officer (at the Office of Finance).

-If the student makes an application for suspension of registration and withdrawal from the university within the two weeks following the end of the add/drop period, he/she is entitled to a refund of only 50 percent of the tuition fees of the semester in which he/she submits the application.
+If the student makes an application for suspension of registration and withdrawal from the University within the two weeks following the end of the add/drop period, he/she is entitled to a refund of only 50 percent of the tuition fees for the semester in which he/she submits the application.

-The student shall not be entitled to claim a refund of any part of the tuition fees if the application for suspension of registration and withdrawal from the university is made more than two weeks after the end of the add/drop period.
+The student shall not be entitled to claim a refund of any part of the tuition fees if the application for suspension of registration and withdrawal from the University is made more than two weeks after the end of the add/drop period.

-d.
 Disciplinary Dismissal

-A students who is dismissed from the university for disciplinary reasons is not entitled to any refund of tuition fees paid for the semester of dismissal..
+A student who is dismissed from the University for Disciplinary Reasons is not entitled to any refund of tuition fees of the semester of dismissal.